-While many westerners have relatively unfettered access to visa-free travel to much of the civilized world, all of our talk here about second passports may have made you wonder: “What is the most valuable passport in the world?”
+While many westerners have a wide array of visa-free travel options to much of the developed world (when was the last time the average European or American traveled somewhere that required a visa?) all of our talk here about second passports may make you wonder: “What is the most valuable passport in the world?”

 Top 5 Most valuable passports for visa-free travel

 Luxembourg passport holders also enjoy visa-free access to 172 countries around the world.
-However, Luxembourg passport holders enjoy visa-on-arrival access in countries like India, which Danish passport holders do not.
+However, Luxembourg passports also entitle their owners to visa-on-arrival access in countries like India; Danish passports don’t.
 According to the IMF and World Bank, Luxembourg was either the richest or second richest nation in the world from by purchasing power parity.
 Luxemburgians have maintained a low-profile in the world, which has helped them build one of Europe’s most successful offshore banking centers.

 3. United Kingdom